Trump says military may consider discipline for ousted aide Vindman

 “I obviously wasn’t happy with the job he did,” Trump said of Vindman.
 “First of all he reported a false call ... what was said on the call was totally appropriate.”

+Vindman was escorted from the White House last week as was his twin brother, Yevgeny, who worked as a lawyer at the NSC and is also a lieutenant colonel.

-Reporting by Jeff Mason; editing by Grant McCool
+Reporting by Jeff Mason; editing by Grant McCool and Sonya Hepinstall